CloudCredo/cloudrocker/README.md

 #####Why have you built Cloud Focker?

 Cloud Foundry, at a high level, has two responsibilities for applications: *staging* - so they are ready to be run, and then - *running* them.
 [Decker](http://www.cloudcredo.com/decker-docker-cloud-foundry/) brought Cloud Foundry's *running* experience to container developers.
 Cloud Focker brings the Cloud Foundry *staging* experience to application developers.
-By seperating these responsibilities we can discuss the right way to build containers, and the right way to run them.
+By separating these responsibilities we can discuss the right way to build containers, and the right way to run them.

 As a [Cloud Foundry Community Advisory Board](http://cloudfoundry.org/about/index.html) member - anything I can do to illustrate the great experience Cloud Foundry brings to developers is worthwhile.
 I think everybody benefits from fast-feedback and small batch sizes.
 Get code into a production-like environment as soon as possible.
 Let's iterate faster.